 A lot of other children’s novels await my attention in coming months.
 Next in order will be Treasure Island which I love and Little Women which I loathe….
 In between I hope to get to some of the books I mentioned in a recent post about books on the Autumn reading plan but like most of my plans its likely to go astray.
 German literature month beckons as does the 1947 club and then there’s the Classics Club prize which I have sadly neglected this year and the Booker project and my world literature project.
 Plenty to occupy me for sure.

 About BookerTalkWhat do you need to know about me?
 1. I'm from Wales which is one of the countries in the UK and must never be confused with England.
 2. My life has always revolved around the written and spoken word.
 I worked as a journalist for nine years then in international corporate communications 3.
 My tastes in books are eclectic.
 I love realism and hate science fiction and science fantasy.
 4. I am trying to broaden my reading horizons geographically by reading more books in translation

-Posted on October 1, 2016, in Bookends, Canadian authors, Children's literature, United Kingdom and tagged Louisa M Alcott, Louise Penny, Philip Pullman, R L Stevenson.
+Posted on October 1, 2016, in Bookends, British authors, Canadian authors, Children's literature and tagged Louisa M Alcott, Louise Penny, Philip Pullman, R L Stevenson.
 Bookmark the permalink.
 26 Comments.